 Photoshop has another Pen called the Freeform Pen.
 This Pen lets you drag around the image in the way I originally though the Pen tool would work.
 So why don’t Illustrator and InDesign have such an easy Pen tool?
 Well, actually they do—it’s the Pencil tools.
 With the Pencil tools you drag around to create a path that follows your drag.
 The Freeform Pen tool works the same way.

 However, unlike the Pencil tools, Photoshop’s Freeform Pen tool has a magnetic option.
 With this turned on, the path automatically “snaps” to the visual edge of an image.
-Check out this video for a demonstration of how this works.

 Jackson Pollack summed up the usefulness of the pen this way: